 I’ve been the owner of some stinky cars in my time.
 I won’t give you the complete history, but let’s just say that every topic covered in this article is written from personal experience.
 I’ve dealt with odors from cigarette smoke to bodily fluids, including, but not limited to, vomit, deer blood, mucus, dog feces, calf scours, and urine of goat.
 I’ve had leaks around doors and left my windows open in rain storms.
 I’ve forgotten groceries under seats for weeks, and experienced the nauseating realization that a mouse has died somewhere inside my car.
 It all stinks, but it all can be cleaned up.
-Air fresheners are nice, but to really get rid of a car smell, you need to get at the source.
-If I can do it, so can you.
-You don’t have to live with that smell inhabiting your car.
+Air fresheners are nice, but they only cover up the stink.
+To really get rid of a car smell, you need to get at the source.

 Cigarette smoke really stinks.
 As a former smoker who polluted many a car with carcinogenic crap, I know that cigarette smoke isn’t only stinky, it’s also quite sticky in that it forms a resin on surfaces.
 That resin is called tar, and though it’s not the same stuff that’s used to pave roads, it does share a couple of similarities.
 The first step to removing this smell is to stop smoking in the car.
 Next, open all of the doors and windows on a nice, warm, windy day.
 Then go over every surface with a 50/50 water and vinegar solution.
 That should be able to cut through the resin.
 If you have trouble, add a couple of drops of dish soap to the mix.
 Allow to dry completely before closing the doors.